-All students in the College of Health Professions are expected to demonstrate high standards of professional behavior in all educational settings, including classrooms and laboratories, professional and clinical sites, and in non-educational settings.
+All students in the CHP are expected to demonstrate high standards of professional behavior in all educational settings, including classrooms and laboratories, professional and clinical sites, and in non-educational settings.
 Examples of such behavior include, but are not limited to: honesty and integrity, trustworthiness, effective communication, punctuality, professional behavior, ethical standards, social contracts; negotiation, compromise, and conflict resolution; lifelong improvement and professional competence; time management and decision-making; appearance.